-Unfortunately for some shareholders, the Contura Energy (NYSE:CTRA) share price has dived 33% in the last thirty days.
-Given the 70% drop over the last year, some shareholders might be worried that they have become bagholders.
-What is a bagholder?
-It is a shareholder who has suffered a bad loss, but continues to hold indefinitely, without questioning their reasons for holding, even as the losses grow greater.
+Unfortunately for some shareholders, the Contura Energy (NYSE:CTRA) share price has dived 58% in the last thirty days.
+Given the 87% drop over the last year, some shareholders might be worried that they have become bagholders.
+For those wondering, a bagholder is someone who keeps holding a losing stock indefinitely, without taking the time to consider its prospects carefully, going forward.

 All else being equal, a share price drop should make a stock more attractive to potential investors.
 In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
 The implication here is that long term investors have an opportunity when expectations of a company are too low.
-Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
-A high P/E implies that investors have high expectations of what a company can achieve compared to a company with a low P/E ratio.
+One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
+Investors have optimistic expectations of companies with higher P/E ratios, compared to companies with lower P/E ratios.

-Contura Energy's P/E of 1.71 indicates relatively low sentiment towards the stock.
-If you look at the image below, you can see Contura Energy has a lower P/E than the average (9.6) in the oil and gas industry classification.
+Contura Energy's P/E of 0.73 indicates relatively low sentiment towards the stock.
+We can see in the image below that the average P/E (10.0) for companies in the oil and gas industry is higher than Contura Energy's P/E.

-Contura Energy's P/E tells us that market participants think it will not fare as well as its peers in the same industry.
+This suggests that market participants think Contura Energy will underperform other companies in its industry.
 Since the market seems unimpressed with Contura Energy, it's quite possible it could surprise on the upside.
-You should delve deeper.
-I like to check if company insiders have been buying or selling.
+If you consider the stock interesting, further research is recommended.
+For example, I often monitor director buying and selling.

 How Growth Rates Impact P/E Ratios

-Contura Energy's earnings per share fell by 51% in the last twelve months.
+Contura Energy shrunk earnings per share by 51% over the last year.

 So What Does Contura Energy's Balance Sheet Tell Us?

-Contura Energy's P/E is 1.7 which is below average (17.3) in the US market.
+Contura Energy trades on a P/E ratio of 0.7, which is below the US market average of 18.1.
 When you consider that the company has significant debt, and didn't grow EPS last year, it isn't surprising that the market has muted expectations.
-Given Contura Energy's P/E ratio has declined from 2.6 to 1.7 in the last month, we know for sure that the market is more worried about the business today, than it was back then.
+What can be absolutely certain is that the market has become more pessimistic about Contura Energy over the last month, with the P/E ratio falling from 1.7 back then to 0.7 today.
 For those who prefer to invest with the flow of momentum, that might be a bad sign, but for deep value investors this stock might justify some research.